 We apologise for the inconvenience but for everyone’s safety we are not allowing clients in to the practice.
 If we need to see your pet we will ask you to drop them off at the door.

 If you are ill or self isolating and your pet needs to be seen, it is important that you do not attend the practice.
-Please ask someone else to bring in your pet, as you could be risking the health of people around you.
+Please ask someone else to bring in your pet, or book a telephone consultation, as you could be risking the health of people around you.

 We are still able to take orders for feed and medication.
 Please email the practice if you would like to order anything.

 The practice opened in 2007 in the S10 area of Sheffield, and ever since our staff have been dedicated to good service for our clients, and outstanding care for our patients.